krishrahul98/Quake-Report/README.md

 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+With minimum intensity 5 and maximum 20 recent results.

 Used in a Udacity course in the Beginning Android Nanodegree.